Businesses Required to Subsidize COBRA During Pandemic Might Be Eligible to Claim Tax Credit

 - Employers may not claim the COBRA tax credit on the same allocable healthcare costs as the Families First Coronavirus Response Act (FFCRA) paid leave credits or Employee Retention Tax Credit.
 Additionally, premiums claimed through the COBRA tax credit may not be included in Paycheck Protection Program (PPP) loan forgiveness.

-Update: The IRS issued FAQ guidance on the COBRA subsidy (FAQ begins on page 6) and related tax credit on May 18, addressing subsidy administration, what forms to use when reconciling the credit and more.
+FAQ guidance on the COBRA subsidy (FAQ begins on page 6) and related tax credit addresses additional questions.

 Other Clarifications Related to the COBRA Subsidy